evmos/evmos/x/inflation/spec/06_clients.md

 ## CLI

-Find below a list of `evmosd` commands added with the `x/inflation` module.
-You can obtain the full list by using the `evmosd -h` command.
+Find below a list of `evoblockd` commands added with the `x/inflation` module.
+You can obtain the full list by using the `evoblockd -h` command.

 ### Queries